Circle Builder | Artist | Collaboration Champion

 Maeli earned her AB in Comparative Literature from Princeton University (magna cum laude and Phi Beta Kappa) with certificates in Theater and Brazilian Studies.
-Currently, she is pursuing her MFA in directing at Yale School of Drama, where she recently directed Benjamin Benne's In His Hands; or the gay christian play for the Langston Hughes Festival of New Plays and Hamlet as her second year Shakespeare project.
-She is currently a Co-Artistic Director of the Yale Cabaret's historic socially distant 53rd season.
-Her anticipated graduation from Yale School of Drama is June of 2021.
+She recently completed her MFA in directing at Yale School of Drama, where she directed Benjamin Benne's In His Hands; or the gay christian play for the Langston Hughes Festival of New Plays, Hamlet as her second year Shakespeare project, and The People to Oedipus Rex, a virtual collage of voices in pandemic, as her capstone third year project.
+She was also honored to serve as a Co-Artistic Director of the Yale Cabaret's historic socially distant 53rd season.

 When she's not theater making, Maeli enjoys dog appreciating, flute playing, yoga, restaurant hopping, and learning, because she is a big ole' nerd.